-May Lynn is a pretty girl who dreams of becoming a Hollywood star.
-Until her dead body is dredged up from the Sabine River.
+May Lynn was once a pretty girl who dreamed of becoming a Hollywood star.
+Now she’s dead, her body dredged up from the Sabine River.